kkunal1408/GANA_circuit_data/README.md

 Since Graph Convolution network need one graph as input, all OTA circuit graphs has been merged in block diagonal fashion.

-# to preprocess the data use:
+# Creating the input data for GANA:
 To create graph from spice files:

 ```